FerreiraAM/dcm_lgreads_mouse_bulkRNA/README.md

 Nterm_NRTH_Abe8e_and_Cterm_NRCH_gRNA6 vs none; PBS vs none.

-We computed the log2 fold change (log2FC) per individual for each mutation, using the average per gene from the WT samples: *log2FC for gene A = log2(value of gene A / WT average for gene A)*.
+We computed the log2 fold change (log2FC) per individual for each mutation, using the average per gene from the WT samples of one experiment’s mutation:
+*log2FC for gene A = log2(value of gene A / WT average for gene A)*.

 For visualization, we plotted different heatmaps with the top genes expression as well as with the log2FC values.